 According to the U.S. Bureau of Labor Statistics (BLS), entry-level communications specialists typically possess a bachelor's degree in a relevant field (www.bls.gov).
 For instance, they can earn an undergraduate degree in public relations, which gives prospective communications specialists comprehensive understanding of modern methods of communication.
 Coursework explores event planning, graphic communications, advertising, campaigning and news writing.
 Other appropriate degree programs include communications, marketing and journalism.

-The BLS predicted job opportunities for public relations specialists to grow much faster than average at 23% between 2010 and 2020.
+The BLS predicted job opportunities for public relations specialists to grow at an average pace of 12 percent between 2012 and 2022.
 However, the BLS also noted that competition for entry-level positions would be significant.
 Primarily this is due to increased competitiveness between businesses in a worldwide market, as well as organizations' growing awareness of the importance of maintaining positive ongoing relationships with customers.
 The recent influx of social media outlets has also made communications specialist jobs especially relevant.

 Related to Job Description of a Communications Specialist